The Norwegian Centre for Knowledge-driven Machine Learning

 Machine learning lies at the core oe3sdf artificial intelligence and is widely used in a range of critical systems across sectors.
 At the same time, modern machine learning raises a number of challenges related to explainability, fairness and the handling of uncertainty.
 Integreat develops new methodological frameworks designed to address these challenges.

-NR contributes primarily thorugh methodological development in explainability, anomaly detection and fair decision-making under certainty.
+NR contributes primarily thorugh methodological development in explainability and anomaly detection under certainty.
 Our work is characterised by a strong foundation in statistical modelling combined with modern machine learning techniques.

 Explainable artificial intelligence